 At a tiki bar

-We were overjoyed when the country’s premier vegan tiki bar No Bones Beach Club opened in Seattle in 2015 and has since expanded to a Portland location this January.
-The place serves inventive dishes such as Jackfruit Flautas, Smoked Golden Beet Poke, and a bevy of fruity island cocktails that’ll put you in a beachy mood.
+We were overjoyed when the country’s premier vegan tiki bar No Bones Beach Club opened in Seattle in 2015 and has since expanded to locations in Portland and Chicago.
+The place serves inventive dishes such as Jackfruit Flautas, Golden Beet Poke, and a bevy of fruity island cocktails that’ll put you in a beachy mood.
 However, we came here to talk about cooked avocados and No Bones goes really bold on their offering.
-The Beer Battered Avocado Taco features a creamy cilantro coleslaw, tomato, scallions, chipotle aioli, fire-roasted salsa, and (you guessed it!) a heaping serving of fried avocado.
+The Beer Battered Avocado Taco features a creamy cilantro coleslaw, tomato, scallions, chipotle aioli, tomatillo avocado salsa, and (you guessed it!) a heaping serving of fried avocado.